tahaafzal5/zero2prod/Notes.md

 * Possible scenarios showing we cannot possibly deploy confirmation emails all at once without incurring downtime:
   * We could first migrate the database and then deploy the new version.
     * This implies that the current version is running against the migrated database for some time: our current implementation of `POST /subscriptions` does not know about `status` and it tries to insert new rows into  `subscriptions` without populating it.
-    * Given that `status` is a madatory field, all inserts would fail - we would not be able to accept new subscribers until the new version of the application is deployed.
+    * Given that `status` is a mandatory field, all inserts would fail - we would not be able to accept new subscribers until the new version of the application is deployed.
   * We could first deploy the new version and then migrate the database.
     * We get the opposite scenario.
     * When `POST /subscriptions` is called, it tries to insert a row into `subscriptions` with a `status` field that does not exist - all inserts fail and we cannot accept new subscribers until the database is migrated.